A swoon-worthy, creamy layered chocolate peanut butter fudge! You’ll make this decadent candy again and again.

 - Fudge also freezes well and will stay fresh for months.
 Defrost in the refrigerator to minimize any condensation.

-Tom, Katie and I all nibbled away at this two-toned treat, and I sent a bunch home with Tom for his roommates to inhale, instead of me.
+Tom, Katie, and I all nibbled away at this two-toned treat, and I sent a bunch home with Tom for his roommates to inhale, instead of me.
 This layered chocolate peanut butter fudge may have to replace the peanut blossoms I make each year for the holidays.
-Try this Tiger Bark, too, if you love this combination.
+Try this Tiger Bark or these Peanut Butter Bonbons if you love this combination.
 It’s amazing!

 Here are a few more Holiday Recipes from my blogger friends: Ginger Bears by Cravings of a Lunatic, Peppermint Chocolate Cupcakes by The Dutch Baker’s Daughter, and Cranberry Pistachio Biscotti by Noshing With The Nolands.